Skip to main content

 Extracted Article Text (OCR)

-"Gung Ho" is the big one, the one that tries to make us laugh.
-This one, now playing at the Nickelodeon, is the one that makes us wonder.
 Mishima himself was a convoluted study in contrasts, a sickly child raised by his grandmother who lied his way out of the draft, then went on to become obsessed with body building and military pomp and discipline.
 His homosexuality led him to a fixation with male beauty as he quested for perfection and immortality.
 His stark, highly stylized and symbolic writings made him his country's most popular and celebrated author following World War II, but wasn't translated in the West.
 Indeed, he might have remained little more than a footnote to world literature, were it not for the bizarre way he chose to end his life one day in 1970.
-Ironically, Mishima 's biography goes heavy on those old staples of American moviedom: sex and violence.
+Ironically, Mishima's biography goes heavy on those old staples of American moviedom: sex and violence.

 But the fact that he sought to create an aesthetic of each provides an intriguing twist just the sort of thing to attract American director Paul Schrader.
-Two other biggies in the U.S. film industry Francis Ford Coppola and George Lucas footed the bills as executive producers of the project, believing Mishima's twisted soul a more accurate map of Japanese culture than the cutesy version that comes out of projects like "Gung Ho."
-Mishima's slightly ridiculous death illuminated his equally peculiar life and art, and director Schrader has structured his film as "A Life in Four Chapters" to let actual and fictional events mirror one another.
+Two other biggies in the U.S. film industry Francis Ford Coppola and George Lucas footed the bills as executive producers of the project, believing Mishima's twisted soul a more accurate map of Japanese culture than the cutesy version that comes out of projects like "'Gung Mishima's slightly ridiculous death illuminated his equally peculiar life and art, and director Schrader has structured his film as "A Life in Four Chapters" to let actual and fictional events mirror one another.
 With highly stylized plotting, strikingly original art design, and a very effective musical score by Philip Glass, Schrader provides a meditation rather than a story.
-"Mishima" is a compelling mood piece which seeks an ingenious balance between the author's inner Yukio Mishima ONMOVIES "fHE MONEY PnV opening Wednesday at the Scotts Valley Cinema This is another "Steven Spielberg presents" production, which should guarantee at least the first half of the title.
+"Mishima" is a compelling mood piece which seeks an ingenious balance between the author's inner WANT ADS WORK FOR FAST RESULTS CALL TODAY!
+426-8000 A AS.

+Spotlight ON MOVIES "THE MONEY opening Wednesday at the Scotts Valley Cinema This is another "Steven Spielberg presents" production, which should guarantee at least the first half of the title.
 Whether or not it's the pits remains to be seen.
-Tom Hanks (pictured) and Shelley Long co-star as a couple trying to cement their relationship by buying the ultimate fixer-upper in the multiple listing catalogue.
-Richard Benjamin directs the comedy even though as everyone who's ever tried to fix up a house and fix up a relationship at the same time knows, it's not that easy and it's not that funny, either.
+Tom Hanks (pictured) and Shelley Long costar as a couple trying to cement their relationship by buying the ultimate fixer-upper in the multiple listing catalogue.
+Richard Benjamin directs the comedy even though as everyone who's ever tried to fix up a house and fix up a relationship at the same time knows, it's not that easy and it's not that funny, either. and outer worlds, but never quite comes to rest in either one.

 Get access to Newspapers.com